domRiddle/ASF/FAQ.md

 ### Why playtime of games farmed through ASF doesn't increase?

 It does, but **not in real-time**.
 Steam records your playtime in fixed intervals and schedules update for it, but you're not guaranteed to have it updated immediately the moment you quit the session, let alone during such.
-If it was possible to skip playtime while farming cards then you can be sure that we'd have it implemented in ASF long time ago, and actually use it in default settings.
-But we don't, and we don't exactly because it's not possible - just because the playtime isn't updated in real-time doesn't mean that it's not recorded.
+Just because the playtime isn't updated in real-time doesn't mean that it's not recorded, it's usually updated every 30 minutes or so.

 ---